 The Roomba s9+ automatic dirt disposal system works the same way as that of the i7+.
 It is a bit loud, but most users agree it’s worth the convenience.

-Clean Base holds 30 binfuls of dirt in a disposable bag.
+Clean Base holds 30 binfuls of trash in a disposable bag.
 You can go several weeks before you need to empty it, which involves just taking out the bag and disposing of the dirt along with it.

 The main downside of the self-emptying system is that you have to keep buying replacement bags.